 There You Have It!

 Our solar and storage solutions work with a variety of different battery brands.
-If you have any questions, contact us and we’ll be happy to help you get started on your Solar journey!
+If you would like to learn more about solar batteries, click here.
+For any questions, contact us and we’ll be happy to help you get started on your Solar journey!

 - Battery capacity = how much energy the battery can store; it’s stated in amp-hours (Ah)

 - Battery discharge = the usage of the battery’s stored electricity.
 It is when the battery’s stored value decreases

 - Cycle life = a round of complete battery discharge followed by full recharge

 - Continuous power rating = the amount of electricity that can be supplied continuously.
 It’s measured in kW

 - Depth of Discharge (DoD) = refers to the battery % being discharged compared to its overall capacity